The Faison Residence

 In an effort to offer lifelong support for individuals with autism spectrum disorder (ASD) and other developmental disabilities, The Faison Centers for Excellence in Richmond has developed Virginia’s first semi-independent living community for adults with special needs.

 The Faison Residence, one of the country’s first compassionate communities, allows individuals to transition from typical day school services to a more independent lifestyle in adulthood.
-This atmosphere helps residents develop daily life skills and also provides health and recreation programs, volunteer programs and work opportunities.
+This atmosphere helps residents develop daily life skills and also provides health and recreation programs, and volunteer programs.

 The Residence features 45 apartments, as well as a community room and recreational facilities for social activities.
 Approximately a third of the apartments are set aside for adult tenants with special needs who are generally independent but need occasional assistance and supervision.
 The remaining apartments are rented to the public, making it a truly integrated community with neighbors looking out for neighbors.
 The apartments also feature smart home and security technology – all embedded transparently into the fabric of this unique residential community.
 The Faison Residence allows for on-demand, 24/7 care, which improves the quality of care while reducing costs.